cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 When you are finished, execute the `exit` command to return to the headnode.

-Tip - if the `srun` command is taking a long time to allocate you an interactive session, run `sinfo` and estabish if you should use a specific partition for this.
+Tip - if the `srun` command is taking a long time to allocate you an interactive session, run `sinfo` and establish if you should use a specific partition for this.
 For example:
 ```
 $ sinfo